 Enter: pineapple salsa.
 Just as easy to make as the other two with an amazing fruity twist!

 This pineapple salsa recipe is packed with the perfect combination of sweet, savory, spicy, and crunchy.

-- Green Bell Pepper – adds delicious crunch.
-Feel free to use other colors as well.
+- Green Bell Pepper – adds delicious crunch and earthy flavor.

 - Cucumber – provides a subtle coolness.

 - Red Onion – a little goes a long way and adds a nice “bite” to balance out the sweetness.

 - Cilantro – provides a fresh, herbaceous taste.

 - Jalapeño Pepper – gives the salsa some serious heat.
 Omit if you don’t like spice.

 - Lime Juice – makes the salsa super fresh and tangy.

 - Salt – brings out all the flavors involved in this recipe.